Susilo Bambang Yudhoyono: Suharto's resignation

 During the days which would lead to Suharto's resignation in May 1998, Yudhoyono and pro-reform ABRI officers conducted meetings and discussions with Nurcholish Madjid, a secular pro-reform Muslim leader.
 From his discussions, Yudhoyono accepted the fact that Suharto should resign but like the ABRI officers who went to the meeting with him, was reluctant to withdraw their support of Suharto publicly, much less ask for Suharto's resignation.
-Nevertheless, the pressure would eventually become too much for Suharto, who resigned on 21 May 1998.
+Nevertheless, the pressure eventually become too much for Suharto, who resigned on 21 May 1998.

 As Indonesia entered the reform era, ABRI's popularity, because of its association with Suharto, was at an all-time low.
 To de-emphasise ABRI's political role, Yudhoyono's chief of staff for social-political affairs was renamed chief of staff for territorial affairs and in 1999, ABRI was renamed TNI and the Indonesian National Police (Polri) was split off.
 At this time, Yudhoyono's popularity began to increase as he offered ideas and concepts to reform the military and nation.
 He did this by combining the strong reformist sentiment of the time with TNI's concern for security and stability.
-Because of his high education (finishing his doctorate during the course of the presidential elections) and his well planned manoeuvres, Yudhoyono came to be known as "the thinking general".
+Because of his high education (finishing his doctorate during the course of the presidential elections) and his well-planned manoeuvres, Yudhoyono came to be known as "the thinking general."